allen-liaoo/alsblog/content/posts/hilbert_equivalence.md

 {.mintable}
 {{% /proof %}}

-We know we are on the right track because $A \imp (A \imp B) \imp B$ looks provable——it is just a disguised form of Modus Ponens!
+But we need to fill in the rule at line 2.
+We know we are on the right track because $A \imp (A \imp B) \imp B$ looks provable——it is just a conditional form of Modus Ponens!
 {{% proof "$A \imp ((A \imp B) \imp B)$" %}}
 ||
 :--|-|:--